mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Luke <!-- .element: style="color: red" -->

-- We don't do that.
+- …We don't do that.

 ----